 A leg ulcer is a long-lasting (chronic) sore that takes more than 2 weeks to heal.
-They usually develop on the inside of the leg, just above the ankle.
+It usually develops on the inside of the leg, between the knee and the ankle.

 The symptoms of a venous leg ulcer include pain, itching and swelling in the affected leg.